- Company

 When you say Sudolabs is a great place to work, what do you mean by it?

 From my perspective, it ticks all the right boxes.
 People, culture, flexible working hours, the approach to work, and the list goes on.
 Of course, nothing is perfect, but I love the fact that I was given 100% autonomy and trust from day one and a platform to try and learn different things.
-If you would tell me a year ago that I would be doing no code / low code development I would most probably laugh.
+If you had told me a year ago that I would be doing no code / low code development I would most probably laugh.
 And look at me now, learning how to transfer my designs into functioning websites.

 The design is probably never truly done (hahaha) and you could change, improve and iterate things forever.
 So finding the right balance between the project scope, clients’ preferences, budget, and timeline, while delivering a great design can be a real challenge.